-If you are new to QU, rest assured you will find plenty to see and do at Quincy University and in Quincy, even in the midst of an unprecedented global health crisis.
+If you are new to QU, rest assured you will find plenty to see and do at Quincy University and in Quincy.
 I look forward to seeing you at many campus activities in the coming weeks and months.

-Despite the challenges we face, let's have another year of achievement in and out of the classroom and the laboratory.
+Let's have another year of achievement in and out of the classroom and the laboratory.
 It's always a great day to be a Hawk!